Your privacy

 We do not capture any personal information without your consent.
 Only the generic device ID is gathered so that your download of the App can be associated with your Google Play/AppStore account.
 The device ID is an identifying number for your device.
 Most apps require this so they can "tie" the app to your phone.
 Also, if you choose to subscribe to push notifications, your device ID is used to associate your phone to receive the notifications.

-By using this website and providing your personal information when engaging with World Vision Australia you agree to and accept the website terms of use and this Privacy Policy.
+By using this website and providing your personal information when engaging with World Vision Australia, you agree to and accept this Privacy Policy.
 This Policy may be changed from time to time, so we encourage you to check back regularly to see if any changes have been made.

 The above statement is intended as notice of these changes.
-This version and any future amendment replace previous privacy policies, effective from the date the new version is published online.
+This version and any future amendments replace previous privacy policies, effective from the date the new version is published online.